 RECOMMENDED: 35 Greatest Golden Mixes

-Newfoundlands are typical nanny dogs: big, fluffy, calm and sweet-natured.
-They’re easy-going dogs with a mild temperament.
-For these reasons, they can be considered low maintenance for some people.
+Newfoundlands are your typical nanny dogs: big, fluffy, calm and sweet-natured.
+They’re an easy-going dog with a mild temperament.
+For these reasons, they can be considered low maintenance for some people, especially when compared to other large dogs.

 Although Newfoundlands are relaxed in the home, they still need their exercise.
 They’re not all that excited about physical activity, but they can easily turn into overweight lounge dogs without it.
 We recommend 30 to 60 minutes daily!